bbtfr/pybind.rb/README.md

 ## Contributing

+PyBind.py originally forked from [`pycall`](https://github.com/mrkn/pycall), special thanks goes to Kenta Murata [`mrkn`](https://github.com/mrkn) for his brilliant idea.

-Bug reports and pull requests are welcome on GitHub at https://github.com/[USERNAME]/pybind.
-This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.
+Bug reports and pull requests are welcome on GitHub at https://github.com/bbtfr/pybind.rb This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.